Edit

 Important

 Azure Sandbox isn't intended for production use.
-The deployment uses some best practices, but others intentionally aren't used in favor of simplicity and cost.
+The deployment uses some best practices, but other best practices intentionally aren't used in favor of simplicity and cost.

 Capabilities

-Foundational prerequisites can block experimentation with certain Azure services or capabilities.
+Foundational prerequisites can block experimentation with specific Azure services or capabilities.
 A sandbox environment can accelerate your project by provisioning many of the mundane core infrastructure components.
-You can focus on the services or capabilities that you need to work with.
+You can focus on the services or capabilities relevant to your scenario.

 For example, you can use the following capabilities and configurations that the Azure Sandbox environment provides.